* These fields are required.

 I also suspect I might be burnt at the stake for this post or even have one of those fancy spin-doctors create some magic, why have a voice and not use it, why push for change when you change nothing.
 My fellow construction compatriots, comrades, brothers, broers and colleagues, let us change this industry for the better, not only for today but for tomorrow, before evil reigns over good.

-To those “other” people, you know the ones who stopped caring and pillaging the village (South Africa), I just want to say: “Your days are number so start counting……”
+To those “other” people, you know the ones who stopped caring and pillaging the village (South Africa), I just want to say: “Your days are numbered so start counting……”

 CEO – GAST GROUP